 Taxonomy – the two-dimensional hierarchical classification model of the architecture of the site.

 Within your website and content strategies, this is typically the categories – known as the collection – of like topics.
-On the MarTech Blog, we have categories like analytics, email marketing, search marketing, social marketing, mobile marketing and more.
+On Martech Zone, we have categories like analytics, email marketing, search marketing, social marketing, mobile marketing and more.
 We developed that taxonomy to be both intuitive to our readers as well as to organize our content appropriately so that search engines could analyze our site hierarchically, recognizing what the key topics are of our site.

 What is an Ontology?